jorenretel/phd_thesis/chapters/chapter6-structure_calculation/structure_calculation.md

 ## Restraints based on ^13^C-detected through-space correlation experiments

 Another set of distance restraints was based on a set of 5 ^13^C-detected experiments that were also used during the assignment phase of the project.
 All spectra were 2D 13^C^-^13^C correlations with 400 ms DARR mixing.
-Several spectra with good dispersion and signal to noise where selected to create distance restraints.
-Peaks were picked in the aliphatic region.
+Several spectra with good dispersion and signal to noise were selected to create distance restraints.
+Only peaks in the aliphatic region of the spectra were picked.
 The reason for this is that the chemical shift assignment for this region is relatively high in comparison to other regions of the spectra at least for the resonances within assigned residues (91%), see table {@tbl:extend_of_assignment_table}.
 This is important since the biggest bottle-neck in structure calculation is incomplete resonance assignment.
 It has been shown in solution NMR studies that the resonance assignment should be at least 90% complete to produce reliable structures using automated NOE assignment [@jee_influence_2003].
 The completeness of assignment over the whole sequence is far below that (57%) but, as argued before, inter-residual cross-peaks are expected to be absent for the unassigned parts of the sequence.
 Intra-residual peaks were avoided in the peak picking.
 This was done by overlaying the spectra with spectra that were recorded using a shorter mixing time complemented by knowlegde of which regions in the spectra simply can not contain intra-residual cross-peaks, see figures {@fig:picked_peaks_13glycerol} and {@fig:picked_peaks_2glycerol}.
 As discussed weak intra-residual signals are present in the ^13^C-^13^C correlations corresponding to unassigned spin systems.
 By not picking the intra-residual signal set it is avoided that incorrect ADRs are generated based on these peaks.

 ARIA can use either lists of ADRs as input or peak lists accompanied by a chemical shift list.
 In the last case ARIA performs the shift-matching itself.
 Here lists of ADRs were produced using CCPNMR Analysis because of the build-in support for labeling schemes.
 Restraints were produced by shift-matching with a tolerance of 0.4 ppm in both dimensions and only assignment possibilities were generating for which the co-labeling fraction of the two correlated carbons exceeded 0.1.
 All ADRs based on the ^13^C-detected spectra were put in a single distance class with a lower bound of 1.5 Å and an upper bound of 8.0 Å.